davidwrede/chef-web-docs-1/includes_handler/includes_handler_custom_example_json_file.rst

      action :enable
    end

-After it has run, the run status data can be loaded and inspected via |ruby irb|:
+After it has run, the run status data can be loaded and inspected via Interactive Ruby (IRb):

 .. code-block:: ruby